nevcx/kotlin-jsr223/README.md

-# Get the line number of an error when calling Kotlin from Java (JSR 223) return no line number.
+# Test project which calls Kotlin from Java (JSR 223)

 To run test, execute: `./gradlew test`.